santiaro90/spotify-search/README.md

 *A browser tab will get open on `http://localhost` (by default on port `3000`), so you can navigate the application.*

+*The api server runs in `http://localhost:9000` by default.
+You can change the port number by editing the `server/.env` file.
+Also, check out the `API_BASE_URL` in `src/api/urls.ts` and make sure it points correctly to your local server.*

 ### Running tests
 ```
 npm test    # tests get run in watch mode